 Nerve injury.
 Most commonly, foot drop is caused by an injury to the peroneal nerve.
-The peroneal nerve is a branch of the sciatic nerve that wraps from the back of knee to the front of the shin.
-Because it sits very close to the surface, it may be easily damaged.
+The peroneal nerve is a branch of the sciatic nerve that wraps from the back of the knee to the front of the shin.
+Because it sits very close to the surface, it may be damaged easily.

 An injury to the peroneal nerve may also be associated with pain or numbness along the shin or the top of the foot.